 My oldest brother was able to coax more information from him than I could.
-He admitted he was one of the the RCAF flying instructors at Whitby that was tasked with teaching some of the 'Camp X' crew how to how to fly single and multi engine aircraft for their spy missions in occupied Europe.
+He admitted he was one of the the RCAF flying instructors at Whitby that was tasked with teaching some of the 'Camp X' crew how to fly single and multi engine aircraft for their spy missions in occupied Europe.

 From my oldest brother, Ken: